Disability Shaming and the Mentally-Ill -- Understanding Mental Illness

 It is important to remember that mental illness is not a choice, and that people with mental illnesses are just as deserving of respect and compassion as anyone else.
 If you or someone you know is struggling with a mental illness, please reach out for help.
 There are many resources available, and you don't have to go through this alone.

 Anyways, I was taught by psychologists that a person is considered mentally ill if they consume psychiatric medication on a regular basis.
 More specifically, it's because they have a mental disorder that needs to be treated.
 And nowadays, most mental illnesses cannot be cured.
-You don't have to be suicidal or be plotting a school shooting in order to be considered mentally ill.
+You don't have to be suffering or be plotting a school shooting in order to be considered mentally ill.
 Many people who appear normal and healthy can still suffer from mental disorders, which may not necessarily involve a traumatizing event.

 Here is also something you might not have known about poor mental health: whether you are born with it or gain it throughout life, you will have it permanently, once gained.
 It's not something that can be cured like any other illness, and that's why it is often recognized as a disability.